 Some products, such as Purple Harry’s Cleaner and Degreaser (also shown above), combine cleaning and degreasing in one.

 Degreaser is used to clean your chain and other moving parts.
 Keeping the drivechain clean is vital.
 If ignored, dirt will speed up wear throughout the transmission, impact on shifting performance and reduce efficiency.
 It’s possible to get really vicious with removing every molecule of muck from a chain by dunking it in petrol, although that risks removing all the lubrication from inside the rollers and pins.

 A chain cleaning sponge (essentially a sponge with a groove cut into the top) makes cleaning a chain easy — just grab the chain in the sponge's groove and turn the cranks.
 There are also lots of drivetrain-specific brushes available for cleaning chainrings, cassettes and chains.

 6. Brake cleaner

-Disc brakes benefit from a decent clean, to blast away the grit and grime that builds up in a calliper and on pads.
+Disc brakes benefit from a decent clean to blast away the grit and grime that builds up in a caliper and on pads.

 A good brake cleaner should remove oil, grit, grease and brake fluid, without affecting brake performance.
 Muc-Off even claims its brake cleaner rehydrates brake pads to prolong life and reduce squeal.